Become a social media business professional.

 In addition, our flexible courses allow you to arrange your classes according to your schedule.
 Go to school during the day, in the evening, or online.4

-Our programs are designed for employment in some of today’s fastest-growing job fields, without elective courses that you don’t need or want.
+Our programs are designed for employment in some of today’s most rewarding job fields, without elective courses that you don’t need or want.
 Your program will help prepare you for your career in Southern California and beyond.

 - Path to a better career

-California College San Diego is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a nationally recognized accrediting agency.
+California College San Diego is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.

 “They’re just focusing on accounting, on business, on what your degree is.
 I chose this school, because it’s accelerated.
 Meaning, I was able to get my bachelor’s degree within two years.
 Comparatively, it might take about four years, five years.”